bsd/bsd-custom-donate-jekyll/README.md

 2. or you can create complete wrappers/styled themes in the tool and compile/preview/test all the css/js on your local jekyll server until you're ready to install it on EE/the tools.

 Some things of note here:
-    -css is now all SASSified
+- css is now all SASSified
-    -core styles mostly separated from client styles -handles quick donate logins/logouts natively
+- core styles mostly separated from client styles
+- handles quick donate logins/logouts natively
-    -handles in honor of fields
+- handles in-honor of fields
-    -handles prefill of data from spud if quick donte isn't available -credit card type auto-detection.
-(Currently Visa, Mastercard, Amex, Discover, Maestro) -nomin=1 for testing extremely low dollar amounts -works with javascript disabled (and js-only things like sequential/recurring will be hidden) -sequential donate behavior is separated from the core (remove the .sequential class and you have a normal donate form) -built with box-sizing: content-box so that it can work with older sites.
+- handles prefill of data from spud if quick donte isn't available
+- credit card type auto-detection.
+(Currently Visa, Mastercard, Amex, Discover, Maestro)
+- nomin=1 for testing extremely low dollar amounts
+- works with javascript disabled (and js-only things like sequential/recurring will be hidden)
+- sequential donate behavior is separated from the core (remove the .sequential class and you have a normal donate form)
+- built with box-sizing: content-box so that it can work with older sites.
 Better(i.e., simpler) border-box support in progress if you don't need to support IE7
-    -But... core layout should support IE7 without extra work
+- But... core layout should support IE7 without extra work

 There's a lot more to be done to make the core more flexible and customizable, but you shouldn't need more than a couple of client-specific tweaks to get a nice looking, fully functional form.

 ##Requirements:

-*Ruby, latest version of Jekyll (v1), etc.
+* Ruby, latest version of Jekyll (v1), etc.
-*Something to compile SASS with (Codekit, sass watch, etc.)
+* Something to compile SASS with (Codekit, sass watch, etc.)
-*Your site MUST implement the .js .no-js html class method in some fashion.
+* Your site MUST implement the .js .no-js html class method in some fashion.
 Otherwise, there's no easy way to toggle the sequential js off when javascript is disabled

 I'd also highly advise making sure the includes and uses Modernizr & in particular, the box-sizing custom detect.